YTThatOneGuy/AssistantPi-Custom-installer-Pi3/README.md

 # Notes before starting
 * I'm going to assume at this point that you already have SSH access on your Pi
 * Tell me if anything goes wrong
-#Tutorial
+# Tutorial
-1. Copy the reposity.
+1. Copy the repository to the home directory.
 ```
+cd /home/pi
 git clone https://github.com/YTThatOneGuy/AssistantPi-Custom-installer-Pi3.git
 ```
+2.

 ###### To be continued...